dbrennand/pwsh-monzo/README.md

 # pwsh-monzo
-PowerShell cmdlets to programmatically interact with the Monzo API.
+PowerShell functions to programmatically interact with the Monzo API.

 ## Dependencies